-The Individual Voluntary Arrangement (IVA) process involves a number of steps, one of which is a ‘creditors meeting’ or ‘meeting of creditors’.
+The Individual Voluntary Arrangement (IVA) process involves several steps, one of which is a ‘creditors meeting’ or ‘meeting of creditors’.

 What is an IVA?

-An Individual Voluntary Arrangement (IVA) is a legally binding debt solution designed to help you repay the people you owe money to (your creditors) by consolidating your unaffordable debt into a series of smaller monthly payments.
+An Individual Voluntary Arrangement (IVA) is a legally binding debt solution designed to help you repay your unsecured creditors by consolidating your unaffordable debt into a series of smaller monthly payments.

-Because an IVA is a formal agreement, it must be arranged and managed by an Insolvency Practitioner (IP).
+Because an IVA is a formal agreement, it can only be managed by an Insolvency Practitioner (IP).
 They will review your income and expenses, calculate your monthly payments, and communicate with your creditors.

-Most IVAs last five years but an IVA can last six years if your financial circumstances change and you need extra time to make up the money owed.
+Most IVAs last five years, but they can last six years if your financial circumstances change and you need extra time to make up the money owed.
 This can happen if you miss payments, lower your payments, or are unable to release equity from your home.

 During an IVA, all interest and charges will be frozen and your creditors will be told to stop contacting you while you make payments towards the debt.
 Once an IVA ends, any remaining debt will be written off and you’ll be declared debt-free.